-This value is interpolated for the voltage or current range specified by the A INCHIT function.
+This value is interpolated for the voltage or current range specified by the A_INCHIT function.

-Note: Analog inputs on the MMC and the MMC-Plus are -10V to +10V, 12-bit resolution, bipolar inputs.
+- Note: Analog inputs on the MMC and the MMC-Plus are -10V to +10V, 12-bit resolution, bipolar inputs.
 The MMC has 1 analog input.
-The MMC-Plus has 1 analog input per servo interface board.

-Note: The analog input on the MMC for PC ASIU is a -10V to +10V, 12-bit resolution, bipolar input.
-There is 1 analog input per ASIU.

-Note: Analog inputs on a Block Input/Output Analog Module are -10V to +10V, 14-bit resolution, bipolar inputs.
+The MMC-Plus and the MMCD64 have 1 analog input per servo interface board. - Note: The analog input on the MMC for PC ASIU is a -10V to +10V, 12-bit resolution, bipolar input.
+There is 1 analog input per ASIU. - Note: Analog inputs on a Block Input/Output Analog Module are -10V to +10V, 14-bit resolution, bipolar inputs.